Rohan-Sail/Brain-Scripts/VisionVault/Websmiths.md

 - ##### [[ x ] Level 5: Armor of Awareness ( Mitigation/Report Writing )](./VisionVault/RoutingRoom.md)

 ---
-These quick revision notes are your polishing stone — crafted for the warrior who has done the work, and now simply needs to walk into the room gleaming.
+These [Smithing Scrolls](./VisionVault/RoutingRoom.md) quick revision notes are your polishing stone — crafted for the warrior who has done the work, and now simply needs to walk into the room gleaming.
-> Flip through.
-Sharpen fast.
-Strike with confidence. ⚒️
-- ##### [[ x ] Smithing Scrolls ( Quick Revision )](./VisionVault/RoutingRoom.md)